 Feel free to read our Cut Chart Article that will show in detail how each cut grade reflects light.

-A lot of diamonds sellers will try to sell you the idea that carat is the most important thing you should look for, while it’s not, always pay the full attention to the CUT since it’s the most important factor out of 4Cs
+Most diamond sellers on the other hand will try and sell you the idea that carat is the most important thing you should look for in a diamond.
+Just keep in mind the 4Cs we mentioned earlier!
+Also, lookout for the CUT since it’s technically the most important factor out of 4Cs

 Diamond Carat Actual Size on Hand